don-bski/model-railroad/README.md

 since no commercially available item could be found at the time.
 It interfaces the trackside semaphore signals using a software driven 32 bit 74HC595 shift register.
 Hardware schematics and layout details are included.<br/>
 <br/>
-While the code is specific to this model railroad layout, the design concepts and software adaptable to other model railroad projects.
+While the code is specific to this model railroad layout, the design concepts and software are adaptable to other projects.
 The code contains test functions which are useful during construction, troubleshooting, and maintenance of the layout.
 See the program code comments and browser based documentation in the **doc** folder for further details.
-For an operational perspective, see the **DnBOperatorGuild.pdf** in. the **doc** folder.
+For an operational perspective, see the **DnBOperatorGuild.pdf** in the **doc** folder.